Sam Hilliard Player Props: Braves vs. Royals

-Sam Hilliard -- 0-for-2 in his most recent game -- will be in action for the Atlanta Braves against the Kansas City Royals, with Brady Singer on the mound, on April 14 at 8:10 PM ET.
+The Atlanta Braves and Sam Hilliard, who went 1-for-2 with a home run and an RBI last time in action, take on Zack Greinke and the Kansas City Royals at Kauffman Stadium, Sunday at 2:10 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Reds.
+In his previous game, he notched a home run while going 1-for-2 against the Royals.

 Sam Hilliard Game Info & Props vs. the Royals